The 10 guidelines of Italian style that will make your look shine. From iconic garments to winning combinations inspired by Made in Italy.

 Giorgio Armani

-Another quote that I like is by Coco Chanel: "Before going out, look in the mirror and take something off" and King Giorgio agrees: "The law of luxury is not to add, but to take away".
-In short, the basis of everything is sobriety and moderation
+Another quote I really like is by Coco Chanel: ‘Before you go out, look in the mirror and take something off’ and in this King Giorgio also agrees: ‘The law of luxury is not to add, but to take away’.
+In short, the basis of everything is sobriety and measure.

-Even though our wrong outfit would presumably be less in the spotlight than that of a VIP, there are a few simple rules to follow to avoid gross errors.
-Furthermore, the right outfit on the right occasions is also a form of respect towards those present, a way of letting them know that we know where we are and why we are there.
+Even though presumably a wrong outfit of ours would be less in the spotlight than that of a VIP, there are a few simple rules to follow in order to avoid gross mistakes.
+Moreover, the right outfit on the right occasion is also a form of respect towards those present, a way of letting them know that we know where we are and why we are there.
+Italian style is an indicator of elegance and confidence, fine garments and quality fabrics, Made in Italy when it comes to clothing is a certainty never to go wrong.

 And people think that clothes don't make the man... when we're in the office, especially if we hold positions of responsibility and prestige, they do.
 The right dress code for this environment, in reality, is more than one and depends precisely on our work position.
 Business-casual is generally fine, but for those in managerial positions, a more formal style is more appropriate: business-formal or full-business.
 Let's look at the differences.